reecebygrave1/Documentation/README.md

 2. Travelers
 3. Assisters

 I am creating a website to present data for the list above.
-Within this website i am creating, there will be a number of differnt sections for the uesrs to browser
+Within this website i am creating, there will be a number of differnt sections for the uesrs to browse around.

+Im aiming to create a website

+knowledge of company and of the foundations of creating the website